 3. Strengthening Exercises

-Strengthening exercises are an essential part of physical therapy for cerebral palsy because it increases muscle power, flexibility, posture, and balance.
+Strengthening exercises are an essential part of physical therapy for cerebral palsy because they increase muscle power, flexibility, posture, and balance.
 When these functions are optimized, individuals are more likely to be active and perform daily activities on their own.

 Based on the client’s functional assessment, physical therapists determine which exercises are ideal for weak or underused muscles.
 Then, they guide the client through the exercises to make sure the correct muscles are being targeted in a safe and challenging manner.